demisto/content/Packs/EmailRepIO/README.md

-EmailRep.io Provides email address reputation and reports.
+EmailRep.io provides the reputation and reports for email addresses.
 This integration was integrated and tested with version EmailRep Alpha API v0.1 of EmailRep.io
 ## Configure EmailRepIO on Cortex XSOAR